Joe-Collins-1986/minesweeper/README.md

    * Easy to use functionality.
    * Addictive gameplay to encourage return users and drive positive word of mouth to encourage new users.
    * Provide clear instruction as to the rules of the game.
-   * Set a range of difficulties to allow user progression and continued engagment.
+   * Set a range of difficulties to allow user progression and continued engagement.
-   * Record winning scores based on difficulty and completion time to promote re-vistiation and competition between users.
+   * Record winning scores based on difficulty and completion time to promote re-visitation and competition between users.
    * Build in flag functionality to allow users to mark cells they believe to have mines.
-   * Build a appealing user interface whilst observing the limitations of the project scope(command-line application).
+   * Build a appealing user interface whilst observing the limitations of the project scope (command-line application).

    ---
    </details>